Love Your Shoes: Critical reception

 In a review of the 1984 recording, Jerry Smith of Music Week wrote, "A rich, seductive vocal over a shuffling beat, moody echoing guitar and organ creates a well executed indie single that combines melody with passion."

-Reviewing the 1986 re-recording, Paul Massey of the Evening Express stated, "Almost too similar to 'Brilliant Mind', but Jim Irvin's vocals and racy chorus pull it through."
-Cath Carroll of New Musical Express commented, "There's enough of 'Pleasant Valley Sunday' in this to warrant several re-plays, but I still can't work out whether I'm charmed or irritated by the singer's out-of-breath cool.
-Maybe some of the sentiments are a little too self-conscious for comfort."
+Reviewing the 1986 release, Jack Barron of Sounds stated that "you need 'Love Your Shoes' in order to be able to dance to the purest form of pop that still has intelligent life".
 Nancy Culp of Record Mirror wrote, "How can I resist such a dreamy record?
 Destined for blanket play on Janice Long."
+Paul Massey of the Evening Express stated, "Almost too similar to 'Brilliant Mind', but Jim Irvin's vocals and racy chorus pull it through."
+Cath Carroll of the NME commented, "There's enough of 'Pleasant Valley Sunday' in this to warrant several re-plays, but I still can't work out whether I'm charmed or irritated by the singer's out-of-breath cool.
+Maybe some of the sentiments are a little too self-conscious for comfort."

 In a review of the 1991 compilation She Gets Out the Scrapbook: The Best of Furniture, Chris Roberts of Melody Maker noted the song "show[s] off an astonishing fusion of pop and bitterness, joie de vivre and pessimism".